gstoica27/JRRELP/JRRELP-PALSTM/README.md

 Position-aware Attention RNN Model for Relation Extraction
 =========================

 All code in this repository is forked & based off of: https://github.com/yuhaozhang/tacred-relation.git.
-All credit for PALSTM to them.
+All credit for PALSTM is theirs.

 This repo contains the *PyTorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).